 He gets this contract.

-Look at that story about China where he he flies over there with Vice President Joe Biden, who's there on official business as the point man in charge of China.
+Look at that story about China where he flies over there with Vice President Joe Biden, who's there on official business as the point man in charge of China.

-His son Hunter is on the plate.
+His son Hunter is on the plane.

 You know what it is to fly to China?